gitlabhq/gitlabhq/CONTRIBUTING.md

 (e.g. `Design exploration for XYZ`).

-When the ~"design artifact" issue has been completed, the UXer removes the ~UX labels, adds the ~"UX ready" label and closes the issue.
+When the ~"design artifact" issue has been completed, the UXer removes the ~UX label, adds the ~"UX ready" label and closes the issue.
 This indicates the design artifact is complete.
 The UXer will also copy the designs to related issues for implementation in an upcoming milestone.